How to Report a Case

-Anyone with suspicions that a member of the Georgetown University student community (all undergraduates and all master's degree students except MBA students) has participated in some incident that violated the academic Honor System should report their suspicions to the Executive Director of the Honor Council, Sonia Jacobson, 202-687-4891 and email@example.com, or to the Graduate Assistant to the Honor Council, Emily Coccia, 202-687-0667 and firstname.lastname@example.org.
 Professors and teaching assistants are required to report any suspicion of a violation.
 Students and other members of the community are strongly encouraged, but not required, to report any suspicion of a violation.
-If you would like to talk to someone about a possible Honor System Violation, contact Ms. Jacobson, Ms. Coccia, or Professor Jennifer Woolard, 202-687-9258, Faculty Chair of the Honor Council.
+If you would like to talk to someone about a possible Honor System Violation, contact email@example.com or Alex Theos, Faculty Chair of the Honor Council, and Associate Professor, Department of Human Science at firstname.lastname@example.org.

 Once the report is received, we first will inform the student that an allegation has been made.
 We will assign one of the Honor Council’s faculty (an investigating officer or “IO”) to investigate the situation.
 That person should contact you to get necessary clarifications about what’s alleged, and will meet with the student to get the student’s perspective and a written statement.
 The IO will write up a report and decide whether sufficient evidence exists to forward the case for adjudication.
 If the student has accepted responsibility, the IO may recommend the case for an expedited sanction process (i.e., no hearing).
 If there is a hearing, you will be asked to attend if at all possible.